 Email question from a reader: - “It seems to be a debate as to when to breed ball pythons.
 I have read and in speaking with other breeders, females should wait 3 winters before breeding.
 There seems to be discrepancies and conflicting information out there.
-What are your thoughts on this?”
+What are your thoughts on this?
+Thanks”

 When I breed a 1200g female starting in November, I know that if she wants to produce she will kick in good feeding and will be 1800g by the time she lays.
 If her instinct to produce doesn’t kick in, then nothing will happen and no harm will done.

 Another perspective is that I really don’t want to breed a female that is not likely to produce, either from lack of weight, age or size.
 (Because it would be using a male on a low percentage chance of the female producing.)
 However a well timed breeding can sometimes keep a female on feed and avoid her going into a long fast.
-The point of this would not be to produce, just give the female a bit of motivation.
+The point of this would not be eggs, just give the female a bit of motivation.